wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 #### App Service plan ####

-Let’s start with a simple root-level resource in the JSON.
+Let's start with a simple root-level resource in the JSON.
 In the JSON Outline, click the App Service plan named **[hostingPlanName]** to highlight the corresponding JSON code.

 ![](./media/app-service-deploy-complex-application-predictably/examinejson-3-appserviceplan.png)

-Note that the `type` element specifies the string for an App Service plan (it was called a server farm a long, long time ago), and other elements and properties are filled in using the parameters defined in the JSON file, and this resource doesn’t have any nested resources.
+Note that the `type` element specifies the string for an App Service plan (it was called a server farm a long, long time ago), and other elements and properties are filled in using the parameters defined in the JSON file, and this resource doesn't have any nested resources.

 >[AZURE.NOTE] Note also that the value of `apiVersion` tells Azure which version of the REST API to use the JSON resource definition with, and it can affect how the resource should be formatted inside the `{}`.